Huberto485/Show-Review-Website/README.md

 # Show Review Website

-This website uses MyAnimeList webpage scraper API to fetch show names and display them.
+This website uses MyAnimeList API to fetch show names and display them.

 The user can search for and review the shows that are currently present on the MyAnimeList website.